Career and Technical Education (CTE) | Special Populations

 Accommodations are about adapting the instruction to fit each student’s needs.
 There are nine generally accepted types of adaptations:

-When teaching individuals with disabilities, there is no one-size-fits-all mentality.
+When teaching individuals in special populations, there is no one-size-fits-all mentality.
 What works for one student may not work for another, and accommodations often change according to the lesson.
 The student’s IEP will determine which type of adaptation he or she needs, but it is up to the teacher to determine how to incorporate the adaptation into their curriculum.

 Modifications